The U.S. ambassador to Qatar stepped down after several Gulf nations cut ties with Doha

-WASHINGTON — The U.S. ambassador to Qatar has stepped down — a departure that comes roughly a week after Saudi Arabia, Bahrain, Egypt, and the United Arab Emirates severed diplomatic relations with Doha citing that government's alleged support of terror and actions that destabilized the region.
+WASHINGTON — The U.S. ambassador to Qatar has stepped down — a departure that comes roughly a week after Saudi Arabia, Bahrain, Egypt, and the United Arab Emirates severed diplomatic relations with Doha citing that government's alleged support of terror and actions aimed at destabilizing the region.

 Dana Shell Smith, announced via Twitter that she was leaving her post at the end of the month.
-A State Department spokesman told NBC News that says that the ambassador's tour had come to an end and it was long known that she would be retiring.
+A State Department spokesman told NBC News the ambassador's tour had come to an end and it was long known that she would be retiring.

 Last week, after Trump tweeted criticism of Qatar and their financial support for terrorism, Shell Smith retweeted a previous comment from October 2016 about the "great partnership" with Qatar to "counter terrorist financing".